Commitment on Volunteer Crowdsourcing Platforms: Implications for Growth and Engagement: Model

-To overcome this challenge, we use the number of available donations as a proxy for the likelihood of finding a match: if a volunteer sees more available donations upon visiting the platform, then she is more likely to find a compatible one.
-For any non-adopter that transports a donation in a certain week, we count how many available donations she would see if she visited the platform the following week.
-We then keep track of her activity to check whether she drops out (defined as not signing up for another donation for at least six weeks).
+To overcome this challenge, we use the number of available donations as a proxy for the likelihood of finding a match: if volunteers see more available donations upon visiting the platform, then they are more likely to find a compatible one.
+For any volunteer who transports a donation in a certain week but is not currently part of an adopted match, we count how many available donations they would see if they visited the platform the following week.
+We then keep track of their activity to check whether they drop out (defined as not signing up for another donation for at least 6 weeks).
 Focusing on four large locations (which together comprise a majority of the data) while incorporating location-specific fixed effects (to account for differences in dropout rates across locations), we use a logistic regression analysis to ascertain whether the number of available donations impacts dropout probability.
-Based on 3073 observations for non-adopters, we find that an additional available donation decreases the dropout probability by $3.3\%$.
+Based on 3204 observations for volunteers who are not part of an adopted match, we find that an additional available donation decreases the dropout probability for the average such volunteer by 2.85\%.
 This effect is significant at the $p < 0.001$ level.

-In contrast, repeating a similar analysis for adopters reveals that an additional available donation does not have a statistically significant effect on dropout probability (based on $5287$ observations, we find a $p$-value of $0.727$).
-This supports our assertion that dropout rates depend on whether or not volunteers can find a compatible donation: adopters are guaranteed to have a match independent from the number of available donations.
-Thus, we would not expect an additional available donation to influence the dropout rate of adopters.
-For non-adopters, however, fewer available opportunities implies a lower chance of finding a match, which in turn increases their dropout rate.
+In contrast, repeating a similar analysis for volunteers currently in an adopted match reveals that an additional available donation does not have a statistically significant effect on dropout probability.
+This supports our assertion that dropout rates depend on whether or not volunteers can find a compatible donation: these volunteers are guaranteed to have a match independent from the number of available donations.
+Thus, we would not expect an additional available donation to influence the dropout rate of volunteers in an adopted match.
+For other volunteers, however, fewer available opportunities implies a lower chance of finding a match, which in turn increases their dropout rate. \revcolor{Details on both analyses can be found in Appendix \ref{app:emp:voldrop}}

-\if false Focusing on specific locations provides further support for the effectiveness of the number of available donations as an instrument for match probability.
-When there are few availabilities (as is the case in Location (a), shown in Figure ) each marginal available donation should provide a large increase in match probability, which in turn should significantly decrease the dropout probability.
-Indeed, we estimate that an additional available donation in Location (a) decreases the dropout probability by $14.1\%$.
-On the other hand, in Location (b) (where the number of availabilities is larger, as shown in Figure ), we estimate that an additional available donation only decreases the dropout probability by $3.6\%$.
-We provide further evidence that volunteer dropout depends on being matched in Appendix . \fi